AmpersandJS/ampersandjs.com/learn_markdown/data-hook-attribute.md

     // note there's a `class` and a `data-hook`
     template: '<div><button class="save-button" data-hook="action-save">save result</button></div>',
     events: {
-        // by using the role to reference it from JavaScript
+        // by using the data-hook to reference it from JavaScript
         // the designer can change classes at will
         // without breaking the behavior
         'click [data-hook=action-save]': 'handleSaveClick'